lathamk4/Capstone_MT_20_1/README.md

 # suggestions for improvement :

-Resampling Techniques: Apply methods like SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution.

 Feature Engineering: Incorporate domain-specific features to enhance model understanding.

 Data Augmentation: Generate synthetic samples to increase the diversity of training data.

-Advanced Models: Utilize transformer-based models, such as BERT or BioBERT, which are well-suited for medical text classification tasks.

 Expert Review: Collaborate with medical professionals to validate and refine the dataset, ensuring its clinical relevance and accuracy.